2025 Agenda

 Former Head of Education, Poetry Ireland

-Lecturer, Department of Design and Visual Arts Thought Lab, IADT
+Lecturer, Department of Design and Visual Arts, IADT

 Director, Creative Ireland